 Solon Center projects aren’t limited to communities in Maine.
-One is an aesthetic journalism project (“aesthetic journalism” is defined by writer, artist and curator Alfredo Cramerotti as “the blurring of art and information practices”) by Carrier Pigeon Studio that involves collecting stories from business owners, whose businesses rely on the Mississippi River.
+One was an aesthetic journalism project (“aesthetic journalism” is defined by writer, artist and curator Alfredo Cramerotti as “the blurring of art and information practices”) by Carrier Pigeon Studio that involved collecting stories from business owners, whose businesses rely on the Mississippi River.

-Along the way, they will talk with lock-masters, tugboat captains, clam divers, catfish trawlers, restauranteurs, and descendants of the shell-button industry.
-At the same time, they will be recording the Mississippi itself by scanning the riverbed.
+Along the way, they talked with lock-masters, tugboat captains, clam divers, catfish trawlers, restauranteurs, and descendants of the shell-button industry.
+At the same time, they recorded the Mississippi itself by scanning the riverbed.

-How the effects of climate change impact the communities along the river will also be looked into.
+How the effects of climate change impacted the communities along the river was investigated.

 Here is the launch of the boat from a Maine Insights article on August 17, 2017 in Portland, Maine.

 Emily du Houx and Morgan Rogers with the boat they built, the Michi Zeebee, at the “road trip” launching in Portland, Maine just before they left for St. Paul for their 2,000 journey down the Mississippi River to New Orleans.